sailfish009/openstructure/modules/mol/mm/doc/molmm.rst

     sim.ApplySD(tolerance = 1.0, max_iterations = 200)

     #create a trajectory observer and register it to the simulation
+    #every 10 steps, the actual positions will be written down to disk
     observer = mm.TrajWriter(10,"example_traj.pdb","example_traj.dcd")
     sim.Register(observer)